 When is the Ozark season 4 release date?

-At the moment Netflix hasn’t confirmed an air date for the critically-acclaimed TV series, which is hardly a surprise given that filming was delayed last year due to the pandemic.
-The restrictions put in place, unfortunately, mean that Jason Bateman will be unable to direct any fourth season episodes.
+Ozark season 4 part one is set to premiere on January 21, 2022.
+This relatively late debut is because filming was delayed last year due to the pandemic.
+The restrictions put in place, unfortunately, also meant that Jason Bateman will be unable to direct any fourth season episodes.

 Since its inception, the executive producer had directed episodes of the series but he couldn’t in good conscience take on the job this time around.
 To ensure the safety of the cast and crew, the man behind Marty Byrde told Indiewire: “the producer side of me made me think it’s just not responsible to have one of the actors direct the first two, given that we’re still going to be getting our perimeter safe.”